Confirmation: Confirmation name

 In many countries, it is customary for a person being confirmed in some dioceses of the Catholic Church and in parts of Lutheranism and Anglicanism to adopt a new name, generally the name of a biblical character or saint, thus securing an additional patron saint as protector and guide.
-This practice is not mentioned in the official liturgical book of the rite of confirmation and is not in use in Spanish and French-speaking lands, nor in Italy, Belgium, the Netherlands or the Philippines.
+The practice in the Roman Catholic tradition is not mentioned in the official liturgical book of the rite of confirmation and is not in use in Spanish and French-speaking lands, nor in Italy, Belgium, the Netherlands or the Philippines.
 Although some insist on the custom, it is discouraged by others and in any case is only a secondary aspect of confirmation.

 As indicated by the different senses of the word christening, baptism and the giving of a personal name have traditionally been linked.
 At confirmation, in which the intervention of a godparent strengthens a resemblance with baptism, it became customary to take a new name, as was also the custom on other occasions, in particular that of religious profession.
 King Henry III of France (1551–1589) was christened Edouard Alexandre in 1551, but at confirmation received the name Henri, by which he afterwards reigned.
 Today usually no great use is made of the confirmation name, although some treat it as an additional middle name.
 For example, A Song of Ice and Fire author George R. R. Martin was born George Raymond Martin, but added his confirmation name Richard as a second middle name.
 However, even after the English Reformation, the legal system of that country admitted the lawfulness of using one's confirmation name in, for instance, purchasing land.